IBM-Bluemix-Docs/third-party/software-validate.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Onboarding your software
+# Onboarding software to your private catalog
 {: #sw-validate}

 The process to onboard your software includes importing a version to your private catalog, configuring the deployment details, setting any license requirements, and validating that the version can be successfully installed on the target infrastructure that you require.
 {: shortdesc}

-The process to sell third-party software is available solely for providers that understand that the onboarding process is still under development.
+The process to sell third-party software is still under development.
 With the current release, you can bring your own licenses or deliver your third-party software for free.
-If you’re interested in trying it out, contact us at kdmeyer@ibm.com.
+If you have questions, contact us at kdmeyer@ibm.com.
 {: beta}

 ## Before you begin
 {: #sw-validate-prereqs}

-1. Upload your soure code to a release in your GitHub repository.
+1. Upload your source code to a release in your GitHub repository.
 See [Setting up your source code repository](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
 2. Verify that you're using a Pay-As-You-Go or Subscription account.
 See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more information.
 3. Make sure you're assigned the editor role on the catalog management service.
 See [Assigning access to account management services](/docs/account?topic=account-account-services).
 4. Set up the test environment that was previously created for you: